-The benefits of dental hygiene help improve your oral health.
+The dental hygiene help improve your oral health.
+Our dentist Boronia is always there to guide their patients about oral hygiene.
 It is pretty simple to perform and isn’t expensive, so there isn’t really any real reason not to take dental hygiene seriously.
 The benefits of good oral hygiene are:

 Lowers the risk of cancer